onsi/coccyx/README.md

 You can enforce this convention by setting `Coccyx.enforceContextualBinding` to `true`.
 Coccyx will then throw an exception if an event binding is attempted (anywhere) without passing in a context.

 > **Note**: For performance considerations, calling `off` or `unbind` does **not** untrack the event binding.
 To be clear: the unbinding will take place and the associated callback will no longer be called when the event fires, however the internal data structure that Coccyx uses to track which dispatchers need to be unbound during `tearDown` does not change.
-This means that a refernce to the dispatcher will exist on the view even after `off` is called.
+This means that a reference to the dispatcher will exist on the view even after `off` is called.
 This, ironically, will result in a memory leak until `tearDown` is called.

 >To completely untrack an event binding you must call `view.unregisterEventDispatcher(object)` with the Backbone object that you called `on` or `bind` on.  `unregisterEventDispatcher` will automatically call `off` for you.

-> Note that only view contexts keep track of dispatchers in this way.
+> Note that **only view contexts** keep track of dispatchers in this way.
 You don't have to worry about other contexts (models, collections, whatever) hanging on to references to your event dispatchers.

 > For the majority of use cases this proviso is a non-issue -- but [now you know](http://nerduo.com/thebattle/).